Meanings of Latin and Greek Names in "Harry Potter"

-Gryffindor: griffon d'or, "Griffon of gold" in French.
-There's pubs, hotels, and all sorts of things bearing this name in the real world.
+- Gryffindor: griffon d'or, "Griffon of gold" in French.
+There are pubs, hotels, and all sorts of things bearing this name in the real world.
 "Griffin" or "griffon" comes from ancient Greek γρύφων.
 Griffons, lions with eagle heads, appear in the heraldry and decorations of European and Near Eastern cultures from Babylonian to Minoan to Greek art, representing bravery and royalty.

 Harry Potter Character Names, H–O

-Mulciber: Another name for the old Roman god of volcanoes and the forge, Vucan.
+- Mulciber: Another name for the old Roman god of volcanoes and the forge, Vulcan.

 Minerva (Roman Goddess)